X-Ry/x-ry.github.io/_posts/2017-04-12-recursive-scrabble-words-with-java.md

 description:  6 Years of First Robotics
 published: true
 ---
-<span class="drop-cap">I</span>t's all started 6 years when I moved to Lincoln Park.
+<span class="drop-cap">I</span>t's all started 6 years ago when I moved to Lincoln Park.
 On the first day, I got invited to join a FLL( First Lego League) team.
 In the past 6 years, I've designed, built many robots, competed in regional and state comptitions.
 Aside from winning countless medals, this journey awarded me with rich experiences in the filed of engineering and a group of wonderful friends.
 This essay captured a specical moment where I learned an important lesson.

 ![ARE YOU READDDDYYYYYY](https://x-ry.github.io/assets/images/posts/DSC_0117.JPG)